ishimto/maven-hello-world/README.md

 7. deploy - same as local but to remote repo, let collaborate with other developers or in order to manage versioning if needed. in order to let deploy work, who that try to use it need to define settings.xml and pom.xml the server credentials and permissions.

-ENDS OF DEFAULT LIFECYCLE, now after i explained about it, it will be easier to understand what i meant before when i wrote "when you run phase it will run the all phases before until it and not just it" in thge first LifeCycles unit.

 * clean:
 thats lifecycle important if you run maven in the same environment over and over again, you clean the target directory, and let you to compile next time into clean environment.